jeepdrvr71/M5Dial-Airplane-Tracker/README.md

 const char* clientID = "YOUR_CLIENT_ID";
 const char* clientSecret = "YOUR_CLIENT_SECRET";

-// --- FALLBACK RADAR CENTER ---
-// Used ONLY if the auto-location Wi-Fi API fails float centerLat = 42.524; // This is Wixom, MI.
-Add your locations Lat and Long to default to your location float centerLon = -83.536;
 3. Flash to the M5Dial
 Select M5Dial (or ESP32-S3 Dev Module if M5Dial isn't showing in your boards manager) in the Arduino IDE, compile, and upload.

 🕹️ How to Use
-Booting Up: The device will connect to Wi-Fi, ping an IP service to find your coordinates, and securely log in to OpenSky.
+Booting Up: The device will connect to Wi-Fi and securely log in to OpenSky.

 Zooming: Turn the outer dial.
-Counter-clockwise zooms out (up to 300 miles), clockwise zooms in (down to 30 miles).
+Counter-clockwise zooms out (up to 240 miles), clockwise zooms in (down to 30 miles).

 Selecting Planes: Planes appear as yellow dots.
 Tap a dot on the screen.
 It will turn red, and a popup will display the flight information.
 Tap anywhere else in the black space to deselect the plane and hide the popup.